nicolearagao/store_RESTful-api/README.md

 - add, update and delete items from the store
 - get information about all the current items or get item info by name

-## Endpoints
+## Endpoints and Request/Response

 - ### Request
 POST  /register  username and password registration
   ### Response
-201 - user was created successfully
+201 user was created successfully
-400 - username already exists
+400 username already exists

+- ### Request
-- '/auth' - generate JWT token for registered users
+POST /auth generates JWT token for registered users
+  ### Response
+401 invalid credentials
+200 returns the generated access token

+- ### Request
+GET /item/<string:name> get item by name, requires a JWT token
+  ### Response
+404 Item not found
+200 returns the item
+401 invalid credentials - request does not have an access token

+- ### Request
+POST /<string:name> post a new item, requires a name and a price
+  ### Response
+400 Item with that name already exists
+201 return the item, post successful
+402 price can't be left blank
+500 an error occurred inserting the item into the database

+- ### Request
-- '/item/<string: name>' - create, read, update and delete an item by name
+DELETE /item/<string:name> delete an item
+  ### Response
+404 item not found
+200 item deleted successfully

+- ### Request
+PUT /item/<string:name> update an item if it already exists, if not creates it
+  ### Response
+200 returns item created or updated
+400 price field cannot be left blank

+- ### Request
+GET /items return a list of all the items of the store
+  ### Response
-- '/items' - read all the items registered in a store
+200 returns all the items of the store or a blank list

 ## Installation